The Almost Nearly Perfect People

 - Part of the Nordic Council (settling the question of "is Iceland a Nordic country")

 - Starting as a Norwegian colony, Iceland was lacklustre in population due to the harsh environment, incest, and natural disasters.
-It was ruled by Denmark but then was liberated by Hitler.
-Its economy grew after US funding post WW2.
+It was ruled by Denmark, but was then liberated by Hitler.
+Its economy grew after US funding post-WW2.

 - Too tight and close knit society led to the blurring of boundaries between businesses and politicians, with wealthy families known as "The Octopus".
-Freedom of press is also limited.
+Freedom of the press is also limited.

 - Icelandic people look up to Denmark and its culture, especially the older generations.